 Stephanie Jeans, MA Counselling, Clinical Supervisor, Accredited MBACP

-To book our first appointment call me now on +44(0)7772696598, or send me an email firstname.lastname@example.org.
-I offer a FREE 30 minute consultation to assess if I am the right therapist for you.
-We can also talk on Skype if this suits your lifestyle and needs.
+To book our first appointment call me now on +44(0)7772696598, or send me an email to email@example.com.
+I offer a half price first session, to assess if I am the right therapist for you.
+We can also talk on FaceTime or Skype if this suits your lifestyle and needs.
 I value your privacy - all calls and emails are dealt with by me alone and are strictly confidential.
 As we work together you will see there can be a more optimistic, confident and happier future for you.

-I am close to bus and tram routes, and there is ample, free parking.
+I am close to bus routes, and there is ample, free parking.
 Access is easy with no stairs.

 Training, qualifications & experience